 Towels That Came in a Matching Set

-Step it up: Complement your white towels with a set of navy, charcoal, or black wash towels for removing makeup—and keep your whites white.
+Step it up: Complement your white towels with a set of navy, charcoal, or black wash towels for removing makeup—and keeping your whites white.

 A Towel Bar That Actually Gets Used